bowman2001/perplexdoc/content/doc/replace/howto-replace.md

 ---
 author: Georg Makowski
 title: How to use replacements
+linktitle: Howto
-description: Curly braces and an identifier
+description: Curly braces and an identifier in Markdown
 subtitle: false
 date: 2022-04-19T13:00:09+02:00
 weight: 410